-After twenty-four (24) months without any further disciplinary action, counseling session memos and written reprimands, with the exception of annual Performance Reviews, shall be expunged from the employee's official personnel file at the employee's request.
+After twenty-four (24) months without any further disciplinary action, or counseling session memos, disciplinary actions, with the exception of annual Performance Reviews, shall be expunged from the employee's official personnel file at the employee's request.
+Suspensions shall be removed after forty-eight (48) months at the employee's request, provided that there was no further disciplinary actions.